Museum Bahari is the key…

 The first one was built during General Governor Antonio van Dimen’s reign in 1640.
 Then, it was rebuilt in 1839, under General Governor Daendels.

 This watchtower was the tallest building during that time.
-The top floor has windows on all of its four sides, where we can see the activities in Sunda Kelapa harbor, Pasar Ikan, Maritime museum, and Galangan VOC (VOC dockyard).
+The top floor has windows on all of its four sides, where you can see the activities in Sunda Kelapa harbor, Pasar Ikan, Museum Bahari, and Galangan VOC (VOC dockyard).

 As part of the fortress, this watchtower was equipped with several cannons.